MSc Teaching and Learning for Health ProfessionalsFind a programme

 Funding for 2019/20

-Some funding may be available through NHS employers or the Clinical Academies linked with the University of Bristol Medical School.
+There is a bursary available for the Teaching and Learning for Health Professionals programme.
+Some funding may also be available through NHS employers or the Clinical Academies linked with the University of Bristol Medical School.

 Further information on funding for prospective UK, EU and international postgraduate students.

-There are three core units for the postgraduate certificate plus a choice of further optional units for the diploma.
-To qualify for the MSc, you will need to submit a 15,000-word dissertation/thesis.
+There are three mandatory 20-credit units for the postgraduate certificate plus three 20-credit units for the diploma.
+To achieve the MSc, you will need to submit a 15,000-word dissertation/thesis.

 Visit our programme catalogue for full details of the structure and unit content for our:

 Relevant first degree (or international equivalent) from a recognised institution with good final grades; or a relevant professional qualification with at least three years' full-time (or equivalent part-time) professional experience.
-Must have a teaching remit within current job description.
+You should have a teaching remit or access to teaching within your current job description.

 See international equivalent qualifications on the International Office website.